 These do not last year round but can be dangerous during inversion seasons.

-Fortunately, through various efforts, we have been able to counteract the rise in air pollution throughout the previous decade, and 2017, similar to past years, saw the trend continue with a decrease in total emissions.
+Fortunately, through various efforts, we have been able to counteract the rise in air pollution throughout the previous decades, and 2017, similar to past years, saw the trend continue with a decrease in total emissions.
 This is a trend that is projected to continue.

 Governor Herbert is committed to continuing down the path to improved air quality and has included in his 2020 Fiscal Year Budget Proposal $100 million for data-driven solutions to reducing emissions.
 This would constitute a record investment in clean air and could result in significant improvements to Utah’s quality of life.